mgdonnelly/web_group_project_1/README.md

 # Coder Girl Web Cohort
 ## Kat's Costume Shop

-The purpose of completing this website is to create a mobile-first, responsive demonstration website to prove out and futher practice the HTML and CSS skills you have acquired.
+The purpose of completing this website is to create a mobile-first, responsive demonstration website to prove out and further practice the HTML and CSS skills you have acquired.

 ## Getting Started